 Kim@BirthingDays.com | 541-733-4002

-As a doula and childbirth educator, I often get asked, “What tips do you have to help me labor at home as long as possible before going to the hospital?”
+I often get asked, “What tips do you have to help with laboring at home as long as possible before going to the hospital?”
 This is one of the BIGGEST reasons couples hire a doula and take a childbirth class.
-We discuss this topic more in-depth during my classes and during our prenatal appointments, but I want to share a few of these tips with you.
+We discuss this topic more in-depth during my classes and our prenatal appointments.
+I want to share a few of these tips with you.

 How to Labor at Home as Long as Possible: